-Seasonal allergies in Canada are no joke.
-Whether it’s the heart of spring, summer, or fall, allergy sufferers know that the symptoms can greatly alter the way you feel.
-Sure, symptoms can be anywhere from mild to severe, but there is one thing that all allergy sufferers may not know they can look at in order to help alleviate their symptoms in their home – add a whole-home air filtration system.
+Seasonal allergies in Canada are serious business.
+Whether it’s the heart of spring, summer, or fall, allergy sufferers know that the symptoms can easily affect the way you feel.
+Sure, symptoms can range from mild to severe, but there is one thing that all allergy sufferers may not know they can look at in order to help reduce their symptoms in their home – add a whole-home air filtration system.

 There are a variety of ‘over-the-counter’ ways to treat your allergy symptoms, but appropriate household air filtration can help you make sure one big piece of the puzzle is taken care of so that your home’s air is helping, not causing, your allergies.

-Here are a few pointers Service Experts Heating & Air Conditioning put together to help you breathe a little easier when your allergies would probably flare up:
+Here are a few tips Service Experts Heating & Air Conditioning put together to help you breathe a little easier when your allergies would probably flare up:

 1) Investigate the types of air filtration systems